yaranbarzi/aigolden-audio-to-text/README.md

 [[Colab example]](https://colab.research.google.com/github/openai/whisper/blob/master/notebooks/LibriSpeech.ipynb)

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
+Whisper's code and model weights are released under the MIT License.
+See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.

 ## Approach